Robert Dussey: Political career

 From 2005 to 2013, Dussey acted as the diplomatic advisor to the President Faure Gnassingbé.
 Since September 2013, he became responsible for the Ministry of Foreign Affairs, Cooperation and African Integration of Togo.

-In 2018, in the context of the ACP-EU negotiations for Post-Cotonou 2020, Dussey was appointed as chief negotiator of the ACP Group.
+In 2018, in the context of the ACP-EU negotiations for Post-Cotonou 2020, Dussey was appointed chief negotiator of the ACP Group.
 The ACP-EU Post-Cotonou 2020 negotiations officially started on 28 September 2018 in New York.

+In February 2025, the African Union Assembly adopted Decision Assembly/AU/Dec.934(XXXVIII), on a proposal submitted by Togo, concerning the qualification of slavery, deportation and colonization as crimes against humanity and genocide against the peoples of Africa.

+In February 2026, at its 39th Ordinary Session, the African Union Assembly adopted Decision Assembly/AU/Dec.959(XXXIX) on the initiative "Correcting the Map of Africa on the Globe", an item proposed by the Republic of Togo.
+The decision commended Togo for its commitment and supported the promotion of equal-area map projections, including the Equal Earth projection.

+On 4 September 2026, Dussey introduced and defended before the United Nations General Assembly, on behalf of the African Group, draft resolution A/80/L.104, entitled "Correct the Map: Rebalancing global cartographic representation and promoting equitable representation of the world's regions, particularly Africa".
+The General Assembly adopted the resolution by 164 votes in favour to one against, with six abstentions.